AdityaGawande1/Codepen-avg-clone/README.md

 •	Backend: Node.js

 Conclusion
 This report provides an overview of the CodePen-avg application.
-It successfully achieves its objectives and can be further enhanced in the future according to the different users types and can add different languages.
+It successfully achieves its objectives and can be further enhanced in the future according the different users types and can add different languages.